CookieAvenger/Tiny-Manga-Downloader/README.md

 Automatic program updation included
 Some sort of chapter selection option to come

-kissmanga.com and mangasee supported (can request other sites, not too hard to impliment)
+mangasee supported (can request other sites, not too hard to impliment), kissmanga was supported, but now abandonded
 Should run on all posix systems (untested) - only being tested on Ubuntu

 ##To Install